bondarukoleh/burgers_cafe_react_course/info/general.md

 *useCallback* vs *useMemo*
 useCallback gives you referential equality between renders for **functions**. \
 useMemo gives you referential equality between renders for **values**.

+**customHooks**
+Created custom hook can use all other hooks within, and for every component there will be separate instance of custom hook provided, so it's not just function shared between components, ideal is share logic not data.